 Law Enforcement Can’t Be the First Line of Defense

 Homeowners can’t necessarily count on the police as their first line of defense in a burglary.
 There’s simply not enough time for law enforcement to arrive before the thief’s work is done.
 Homeowners must think and act quickly to keep themselves and their families alive.

 Occupied or reduced law enforcement often correlates with increased lawlessness.
 If civil unrest is taking place nearby, law enforcement will be concentrated in those areas, leaving outlying homes and businesses vulnerable.
 Police and emergency services may also be reduced, delayed in getting to the home, or unavailable altogether if there has been a large-scale disaster in the area.

 Create a Home Invasion Survival Plan for the Family

-In order to create a survival plan for home invasion, it’s important to designate jobs, safe spaces, and escape routes for each member of the family.
+In order to create a survival plan for a home invasion, it’s important to designate jobs, safe spaces, and escape routes for each member of the family.
 Here are some of the basic decisions to make ahead of time:

 - Make sure everyone knows to call 9-1-1 and designate that job if possible.
 If the appropriate person is unable to make the call, ensure the others know to take on the task.